vkharge/CKA/docs/07-Security/05-TLS-Basics.md

 #### How do you generate legitimate certificate?
 How do you get your certificates singed by someone with authority?
 - That's where **`Certificate Authority (CA)`** comes in for you. some of the popular ones are symantic, DigiCert, Comodo, GlobalSign etc.

+- The CA is themselves have a set of public and private key pairs.
+The CA is use their private keys to sign the certificates the public keys of all the CAs are built in to the browsers.
+The browser uses the public key of the CA to validate that the certificate was actually signed by the CA themselves.

   ![cert8](../../images/cert8.PNG)

   ![cert9](../../images/cert9.PNG)